haesleinhuepf/darth-d/README.md

 ![](https://github.com/haesleinhuepf/darth-d/raw/main/docs/images/vary_screenshot.png)

 Replacing regions in images is also possible.
-Note: handle this function with care!
-Do not manipulate scientific images.
+Note: Using this function on scientific images could be seen as scientific misconduct.
+Handle this function with care.

 ### In Napari